TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-01-27-switch-travis-to-github-actions-to-reduce-stress.md

     Yes, in code samples :)
-tweet: "New Post on #php 🐘 blog: Switch Travis to GitHub Actions to Reduce Stress."
 ---

 In this post, we'll look at examples of migration.
 I'll share my good and bad times with GitHub Action for my last 3 weeks using it on 5 open-source repositories with over 25 packages.